rbewoor/Misc/README.md

 Important inputs to edit before running: validCharsString::: Strng containing all the valid characters for Deespeech training. colToCheck::: The column which contains the sentences.

+9) Script Name: testTTS13-GITHUB.ipynb
+Note: Will work on Free version of Azure subscription key.
+No parallel processing as only 1 concurrent process allowed.
+Description: NON-parallel processing to convert input sentences to wav files.
+Expects an input CSV file with the sentences in some row.
+Outputs two CSV files of which one is the Deepspeech training CSV file format (path, wavFileSize, transcript).
+The converted wav files in required format of PCM 16kHz 16-bit Mono.
+IMPORTANT INPUT VARIABLES TO EDIT BEFORE RUNNING: logFilenameWithPath::: Location and name of the logging file. inFilePath::: Location of the input file. inFileName::: Input file name. colsToReadIn::: Specify the column which contains the sentences.
+Only this column will be read in and the wav files created based on this. rowsToRead::: Number of rows to process from input file. rowsToSkip::: Number of rows to skip from input file. outWavFilesPath::: Folder to save the output wav files. outFilePath::: Folder to save the output CSV files. outFileName4Deepspeech::: Filename for the Deespeech training file (WITH the .csv extension). outFileNameFullData::: Filename for the output file which also has the voice type (WITH the .csv extension). apiCallThrottleLimit::: Number of API calls by each worker after which to sleep for some time -- set as 20. apiCallThrottleSleepTime::: Time in seconds for which to sleep to throttle speed -- set as 60 seconds. accessTokenRecheckInSeconds::: Number of seconds after which each worker should regerenate its Access token automatically. statusRowPrintFreq::: How ofter to print the sentence being processed as status message.
+First sentence is always shown though. voiceTypeShortNames::: List of the short name codes for the Voice Types to be used for conversion.

+10) Script Name: testTTS13-GITHUB.PY
+Note: Will work on Free version of Azure subscription key.
+No parallel processing as only 1 concurrent process allowed.
+Description: NON-parallel processing to convert input sentences to wav files.
+Expects an input CSV file with the sentences in some row.
+Outputs two CSV files of which one is the Deepspeech training CSV file format (path, wavFileSize, transcript).
+The converted wav files in required format of PCM 16kHz 16-bit Mono.
+COMMAND LINE VERSION OF THE JUPYTER NOTEBOOK.
+Expects exactly 13 command line args (including script name) in this format: python </script/folder/path/<programName.py> </input/file/with/path/filename.csv> <rowsToRead> <rowsToSkip> </output/file/path/wavsHere/> </output/file/path/csvs/> </outputFileNameForDeepspeech.csv> </outputFileNameNOTForDeepspeech.csv> <apiCallThrottleLimit> <apiCallThrottleSleepTime in Seconds> <statusRowPrintFreq> <fileNumber> </path/for/logFile/logFileName.log>

+  For example: to process 5 rows, skipping first 50 rows, API call limit=20, sleep for 60 seconds, print frequency=2, starting file number=51, one would run as below:

+  python testTTS13.py /home/rohit/dpspTraining/data/azure/pdfExtraction/System_800xA_Summary.pdf_extractedText_4.csv 5 50 /home/rohit/dpspTraining/data/azure/pdfExtraction/convertedWavs_13voice_51_55/ /home/rohit/dpspTraining/data/azure/pdfExtraction/convertedWavsCsvFile_13voice_51_55/ System_800xA_Summary.pdf_extractedText_4_forDS.csv System_800xA_Summary.pdf_extractedText_4_NOT_forDS.csv 20 60 2 51 /home/rohit/dpspTraining/data/azure/pdfExtraction/convertedWavsCsvFile_13voice_51_55/TestTTS13_13voice_51_55.log